ARTICLE CATEGORIES

 What Are the Best Flowers for a Pollinator Garden Design?

-• Lavender – Lavender has so many amazing benefits both in the home and in the garden.
+• Lavender (Lavandula angustifolia) – Lavender has so many amazing benefits both in the home and in the garden.
 Bees, in particular, love this beautiful flower.
 It is easy to grow in well-drained soil, without extra work in the garden!

 The fragrance of many herbs and their sweet blooms also serve to attract pollinators to the garden in many instances.
 Including herbs when you create your pollinator garden design can serve double duty, not only attracting beneficial insects but are also useful in cooking and for other purposes around the home.
 As we put together our pollinator garden, we were sure to include these amazing herbs with bee-friendly blooms.

-• Basil – When basil reaches the point of flowering, bees and other pollinators will come flocking to the sweet little flowers.
+• Basil (Ocimum basilicum) – When basil reaches the point of flowering, bees and other pollinators will come flocking to the sweet little flowers.
 Take care not to over-harvest your basil, allowing some to go completely to flower.
 Allowing one or two plants to grow as annual flowers will bring the bees in droves.

-• Fennel – Swallowtail caterpillars are highly attracted to the licorice taste of the fennel plant.
+• Fennel (Foeniculum vulgare) – Swallowtail caterpillars are highly attracted to the licorice taste of the fennel plant.
 This is a great addition to your pollinator garden design to help support the population of butterflies in the area.
 Plant one for you to harvest and one to give to the caterpillars because fennel plants are absolute butterfly magnets!

-• Garlic Chives – Allow some of your garlic chives to grow to the point of flowering, as this useful herb is a favorite of bees and some butterflies.
+• Garlic Chives (Allium tuberosum) – Allow some of your garlic chives to grow to the point of flowering, as this useful herb is a favorite of bees and some butterflies.
 As tempting as it can be to harvest it all for your kitchen, leave some abundant blooms for your insect friends, as well!

 How to Make a Pollinator Garden Successful